Brett Favre: No-show speaking fees

-On May 4, 2020, an audit in Favre's home state of Mississippi alleged that state's Department of Human Services misspent $94 million intended for at-need residents, including $1.1 million paid out to Favre's company for two speaking appearances he did not make.
+On May 4, 2020, an audit in Favre's home state of Mississippi alleged that the state's Department of Human Services misspent $94 million intended for at-need residents, including $1.1 million paid out to Favre's company for two speaking appearances he did not make.
 The Mississippi auditor later announced that Favre intended to repay that money.
 On October 12, 2021, the Mississippi State Auditor notified Favre that he could face a civil lawsuit if he did not pay the state $828,000.
 Favre paid $600,000 on October 26, 2021.
 The Mississippi State Auditor said Favre still owed $228,000 in interest and referred the matter to the state attorney general's office.
 Favre was questioned by the FBI over the misappropriated funds.
-His lawyer has stated that Favre did not know the money was misappropriated from funds used to assist poor families and has not been charged with a crime in these matter.
+His lawyer has stated that Favre did not know the money was misappropriated from funds used to assist poor families and has not been charged with a crime in these matters.